このページは日本語には対応しておりません。随時翻訳に取り組んでいます。

 Attach the IAM role to the EC2 instance where the Agent is running.
 For more information, see IAM roles for Amazon EC2.

-1. Create an IAM role and attach the IAM policy created in step 2 to the role.
+1. Create an IAM role and attach the IAM policy created for DB authentication to the role.

 # Create an IAM role for ECS task